There are so many great places to visit in Europe this spring!

 One of my favourite cities to visit in all of Europe is Budapest.
 April is a great time to visit before the city becomes too crowded with tourists.
 The weather is cooler, which makes it easier to explore the city on foot.

-Budapest is perfect for travellers who enjoy history and culture.
-There’s tons of culture and history throughout the city such as Budavári Palota (Buda Castle) and Esztergom Basilica.
-There’s also the Holocaust memorial centre and Raoul Wallenberg Holocaust Memorial Park that are both 100% worth visiting.
-You can also see the shoes on the Danube bank, which were installed in 2005 to honour the Jews that were shot alongside the Danube river during World War 2.
+Budapest is perfect for travelers who enjoy history and culture.
+There's tons of culture and history throughout the city such as Budavári Palota (Buda Castle) and Esztergom Basilica.
+There's also the Holocaust memorial center and Raoul Wallenberg Holocaust Memorial Park which are both 100% worth visiting.
+You can also see the shoes on the Danube bank, which were installed in 2005 to honor the Jews that were shot alongside the Danube River during World War 2.